Listen to the Lights (My 1st Post)

 Studio 네네 (neh neh)–aka Yes Yes Studio

 I’ve transformed a small room in my apartment into a sound & film stage called, “Yes Yes Studio” or “Studio 네네”.
 It’s the size of a parking space.
 Over the years, I’ve taught myself how to write, record, edit, and mix music.
 Lately, I’ve added simultaneously videoing the work as I go.
 It’s a bit nuts and I’ve spent a year chiseling down the massive procedure list to a few simple tasks.
 I can now set off 8 cameras recording at the push of a single button.
+I will make these videos available with an album or song’s release.

 I intend to do one of my Gear Splainers about the Studio 네네 in the future and will place the link right here when it’s up.